The Snell Watch: Tracking Benny Snell’s pursuit of UK’s all-time rushing record

 Game One: Snell ran 20 times for 125 yards against Central Michigan.

-For the season: Snell has run for 868 yards on 160 carries.
-He now has 3,292 career yards and sits third among UK’s all-time leading rushers.
-Next up on the list is Moe Williams (3,333 yards).
+For the season: Snell has run for 935 yards on 179 carries.
+He now has 3,359 career yards and passed Moe Williams (3,333 yards) Saturday for second all-time on the UK rushing list.

-Needed to break the record: 544 yards.
-That is an average of 108.8 yards in the five remaining games of the regular season or 90.7 in six games if UK earns a postseason trip.
+Needed to break the record: 477 yards.
+That is an average of 119.3 yards in the four remaining games of the regular season or 95.4 in five games counting bowl-eligible UK’s postseason trip.

 Mark Story: (859) 231-3230; Twitter: @markcstory